Uniqueness and regularity for the Navier-Stokes-Cahn-Hilliard system: A Product Estimate in Two Dimensions

-\textbf{Acknowledgments.} Part of this work was done while the first author was visiting the Laboratoire de Math\'{e}matiques et Applications at the Universit\'{e} de Poitiers whose hospitality is gratefully acknowledged.
+\textbf{Acknowledgments.} The authors wish to thank Yining Cao for her careful reading of the manuscript and her helpful remarks.
+Part of this work was done while the first author was visiting the Laboratoire de Math\'{e}matiques et Applications at the Universit\'{e} de Poitiers whose hospitality is gratefully acknowledged.
 The research experience was supported by LIA-LYSM: AMU-CNRS.ECM-INdAM funding.
 The work of A. Giorgini was also supported by GNAMPA-INdAM Project ``Analisi matematica di modelli a interfaccia diffusa per fluidi complessi" and by the project Fondazione Cariplo-Regione Lombardia MEGAsTAR ``Matematica d'Eccellenza in biologia ed ingegneria come acceleratore di una nuova strateGia per l'ATtRattivit\`{a} dell'ateneo pavese".
 The work of R. Temam was partially supported by the National Science Foundation [grant number NSF-DMS-1510249] and by the Research Fund of Indiana University.